Charging in the vortex lattice of type-II superconductors: Numerical Results

+We can observe in Fig.\ \ref{fig-rho0} that the charge due to the PPG terms at the core center decreases monotonically as the field is increased.
+We also notice an enhancement of the vortex-core charge due to the PPG terms at $T=0.2T_{\rm c}$ and $\bar{B}=0.146B_{{\bf c}2}$ compared with those at higher fields and temperatures, which may be explained as follows.
+The PPG terms in Eq.\ (\ref{nablag1}) can be written as

-We here note that the definition of $\tilde{f}_0$ is written before Eq. (\ref{Doppler}).
-We can also confirm by numerical calculations that the first line in Eq. (\ref{nablag1PPG}) is negligible, while the second line, which is the phase part, is dominant.
-Therefore, the charge decreases along with $|\Delta|$ as the magnetic field increases although ${\bm v}_{\rm s}$ around the vortex center remains almost invariant.
-On the other hand, the charge due to the Lorentz force has a peak, coming from the competition between the increasing magnetic field and the decreasing pair potential \cite{KUK16}.
-Thus, the charge due to the PPG force without an explicit magnetic field behaves differently from that due to the Lorentz force.
-Since the charges due to the PPG force and the Lorentz force are dominant at weak fields and at strong fields, respectively, the large charges are observed in a wide range of magnetic fields, although the peak of the charge appears near half the upper critical field.
-We also find that the vortex-core charge at $T=0.5T_{\rm c}$ is smaller than that at $T=0.2T_{\rm c}$ in all magnetic field regions.
-Moreover, since the upper critical field becomes lower as the temperature increases, the region where the PPG force becomes dominant also becomes relatively wider.
-Therefore, it is the best that measurements are performed at low temperatures and about half the upper critical field to detect the vortex-core charge experimentally.
+where $\tilde{f}_0$ is defined by $f_0(\varepsilon_n,{\bf p}_{\rm F},{\bf r}) =\tilde{f}_0(\varepsilon_n,{\bf p}_{\rm F},{\bf r}){\rm e}^{i\varphi({\bf r})}$, ${\bf v}_{\rm s}$ is the superfluid velocity ${\bf v}_{\rm s}\equiv(\hbar/2m)({\bm\nabla\varphi-2e{\bf A}/\hbar})$, and $\varphi$ is the phase of the pair potential defined by $\Delta({\bf r})=|\Delta({\bf r})|{\rm e}^{i\varphi({\bf r})}$.
+At low temperatures and weak fields, the slope of the gap amplitude increases due to the core shrinkage known as the Kramer-Pesch effect \cite{KP74}, which gives rise to a large correction to the charge density at the core.
+Thus, the core charge is enhanced more drastically at lower temperatures and weak fields.
+On the other hand, the core charge due to the Lorentz force has a peak formed by the competition between the increasing magnetic field and the decreasing pair potential \cite{KUK16}.
+Thus, the PPG terms, which is dominant for charging at weak fields but has no explicit magnetic-field dependence, is overwhelmed eventually by the Lorentz force as the field is increased.
+We also find that the vortex-core charge at $T=0.5T_{\rm c}$ is much smaller than that at $T=0.2T_{\rm c}$ in all magnetic fields.
+Moreover, since the upper critical field becomes lower as the temperature is increased, the region where the PPG terms become dominant also becomes relatively wider.